Bloodhound Breed Characteristics

-These affectionate and even-tempered dogs make splendid companions.
-Their unyielding drive to follow scents is unparalleled.
+Bloodhounds are affectionate and even-tempered dogs and make excellent companions.
+Their unyielding drive to follow scents is unparalleled, which makes them great for searching for things.
 While they may trail a scent for hours, they are more likely to shower it with drool than show aggression.

 Bloodhounds usually exhibit patience and gentleness with children and other dogs.
 They can coexist peacefully with cats.
 They make excellent family pets for those who embrace a bit of slobber and relish engaging in plenty of activities.